Now accepting new patients — call 212-328-1180

 Support

-People seek Visceral Manipulation for many reasons.
-While experiences vary, sessions commonly focus on supporting:
+People seek Visceral Manipulation for many different reasons.
+While every experience is different, sessions commonly focus on supporting:

 • Digestive comfort and abdominal ease